patbenatar/change.js/README.md

 # Change.js

-Change.js is about the simplest you can get with money calculations in JavaScript.
+Change.js is about the simplest you can get with money calculations for USD.
 Initialize a `Change` object with dollars or cents and add or subtract amounts or calculate tax.
 All calculations are done in cents to avoid floating point errors.
 All operations return the result in a new instance of `Change`.